Mr. Pickles: Production

 The series, which is animated using Adobe Flash, was created by Will Carsola and Dave Stewart – known for Funny or Die Presents – and executive-produced by Will Carsola, Dave Stewart, and Michael J. Rizzo.
 The series was one of several shows pitched to Adult Swim, according to the creators, who also operate under the name "Day by Day".
 Stewart recalled promoting it as a "one-line sentence", while Carsola remembered that it derived from a "write-off" session, where the two present ideas to each other in the form of scribbles for their amusement.
 Carsola explained that ideas in this process are released from the pressure "of them being good", occasionally finding "one that sticks".
-They later explained at the 2014 San Diego Comic-Con International that the idea was based on Lassie, but has become "more of its own thing since then."
+They later explained at the 2014 San Diego Comic-Con that the idea was based on Lassie, but has become "more of its own thing since then."

 Stewart's own female Australian Cattle Dog served as inspiration for the animators on the character of Mr. Pickles.
 Stewart even pointed out similarities between her and the main character, and jokingly called her "Ms. Pickles".
 Animation director Mike L. Mayfield recorded Stewart's dog playing around on video, with animators using the resulting footage as a basis for the character's movements.
 Its setting is roughly based on Richmond, Virginia, where the creators started out in entertainment before moving to Los Angeles.
 The creators are given creative freedom by the network, with Stewart explaining the notes received by them as "minimal", much to their surprise.
 The creators observed some inconsistencies as to what is considered unacceptable, but try not to question it and compromise instead.

 Elaborating on its 11-minute running time, Carsola described it as a 22-minute show "squished" into a quarter-hour.
 Among the voices for the characters include Brooke Shields, Frank Collison, Jay Johnston and Carsola and Stewart themselves.
 Shields' role in the series came after looking at the creator's work for Funny or Die and obtaining the script for Mr. Pickles.
 According to Carsola, the two were dubious over her interest in the series, but after being cast she provided lines in a recording booth in New York City while the creators supervised over Skype.